Board of Directors

 Donald C. McMillion

-President, McMillion Capital Management, Inc.
+President, McMillion Capital Management, Inc

 Before founding McMillion Capital Management, Mr. McMillion worked with Citibank, New York; Venture Capital; First Securities of North Carolina, President; Wheat, First Securities, Richmond, Virginia, Officer/Director; and Eastern Music Festival, Greensboro, North Carolina, Director and Finance Committee Chairman.
 He received a B.S. in Business and Economics from the University of North Carolina at Chapel Hill; a J.D. from the UNC School of Law, and a LLM-Taxation from NYU School of Law.